CrowdStrike/crimson-falcon/docs/UserManagementApi.md

 api_instance = Falcon::UserManagementApi.new
 opts = {
   cid: 'cid_example', # String | Customer ID to get available roles for.
 Empty CID would result in Role IDs for current CID in view.
-  user_uuid: 'user_uuid_example' # String | User UUID to get available roles for.
+  user_uuid: 'user_uuid_example', # String | User UUID to get available roles for.
 Empty User UUID would returns all roles IDs available for customer.
-}
+  action: 'action_example' # String | Actionable purpose of the query }

 begin